Air France Unaccompanied Minor Policy | Age Rules & Travel

 Safe Handover to an Authorized Adult

-Upon arrival at the final destination, Air France guarantees a secure handover to an authorized adult.
-Only the person listed on the travel documents and approved by the child’s parent or guardian is allowed to receive the child.
-This process ensures that the young traveler reaches their destination safely and that parents can have complete peace of mind.
+By the time it reaches the end destination, Air France will ensure a secure handover to an authorized adult.
+The individual who is registered on the travel documents and who has been accepted by the parent or guardian of a child is allowed to receive the child.
+This is done so that the young traveler is safe in his or her destination and parents are given maximum peace of mind.

 Children Aged 4–11 Years

-• From airport arrival to check-in and security procedures
+• Ever since airport arrival to check-in and security.

 Teenagers Aged 15–17 Years

-• Parents or guardians want extra support and reassurance
+• The parents or guardians would like additional support and guarantee.

-• The teenager is traveling on complex itineraries with multiple connections
+• The child traveling on a complex itinerary involving multiple connections.

 Key Takeaways